-Typical seed tests performed include those for moisture content, 1000-seed weight and germination.
+Typical seed tests performed include those for moisture content, equilibrium relative humidity, 1000-seed weight and germination.
 Seedlots in storage are regularly tested for germination to monitor their long-term viability.

 The National Tree Seed Centre provides small quantities of seed at no cost for scientific research purposes only.

 Seed will be sent by regular mail at no charge or by courier at the client’s expense.